32blogby Studio Mitsu

 On this page

 This guide walks you through creating Yocto recipes from the ground up, with working code examples at every step.
-Once you understand how recipes work, you can package virtually any software into a Yocto image.
+By the end, you'll be comfortable writing recipes for local source files, GitHub projects, and CMake/Autotools builds.

 What Is a Yocto Recipe?

 A recipe is a .bb file that describes how to build and install a specific piece of software.
-Think of it as a self-contained build script that answers four questions:
+The Yocto Development Tasks Manual covers the full specification, but at its core, a recipe answers four questions:

 • Where to get the source code (SRC_URI)